 Commentary: Job Opportunities Task Force led efforts on the bill for three prior years, which built a strong statewide coalition.
-The law includes a sunset provision of June 30, 2018.
+The law also included requirements to collect data on state hiring and report to the state legislature, but that section sunset on June 30, 2018.